JMU School of Music Ensembles and Faculty

 Marching Royal Dukes

 From humble beginnings in 1972, the first year of JMU football, the Marching Royal Dukes has become one of the best known and largest college marching bands in the country.
 The band has established a strong tradition as ambassadors of the university and community both in the region and abroad.
 They took their first European tour in 1997 in Monaco.
 Since then, the MRDs have performed in Greece, Italy, England, and Ireland.
-In addition to performing abroad, the MRDs are a four-time participant in the Macy's Thanksgiving Day Parade (2001, 2008, 2013, 2018) and have performed in the 2016 and 2017 FCS National Championship Game.
+In addition to performing abroad, the MRDs are a four-time participant in the Macy's Thanksgiving Day Parade (2001, 2008, 2013, 2018) and have performed in the 2016 and 2017 FCS National Championship Game, as well as the 2023 FBS Lockheed Martin Armed Forces Bowl in Fort Worth, Texas.

 Pep Band